 Snowbird, Utah, is a not likely location to mount a software program revolution.
-Around 25 miles out of doors Salt Lake City, Snowbird is, in reality, no Silicon Valley; it is not recognized for sunny and temperate climes, for tech-innovation hubs, or for a surplus of ever eager entrepreneurs.
+Around 25 miles out of doors Salt Lake City, Snowbird is, in reality, no Silicon Valley; it is not recognized for sunny and temperate climes, for tech-innovation hubs, or a surplus of ever-eager entrepreneurs.
 But it changed into here, nestled inside the white-capped mountains at a ski resort, that a set of software rebels gathered in 2001 to frame and sign one of the most important documents in its enterprise’s records, a type of Declaration of Independence for the coding set.
-This small, three-day retreat would assist form the way that plenty of software program is imagined, created, and added—and, just maybe, how the sector works.
+This small, three-day retreat would help form how plenty of software program is imagined, created, and added—and, just maybe, how the sector works.

-Whether or now not you recognize its name, you’ve in all likelihood encountered Agile, or at least organizations that use it.
+Whether or not you recognize its name, you’ve likely encountered Agile, or at least organizations that use it.
 Representatives from Spotify and eBay confirmed that both businesses currently use Agile, and there’s an activity list on Twitter’s website for an “Agile Coach.”
-Bread-crumb trails throughout the internet advocate that many other massive-name era companies have as a minimum experimented with it within the beyond.
+Bread-crumb trails throughout the internet advocate that many other massive-name-era companies have, as a minimum, experimented with it within the beyond.
 And it’s no longer just Silicon Valley: Walmart reportedly commenced experimenting with Agile years ago.
-The Agile Alliance, a nonprofit that promotes using Agile, counts all varieties of corporate giants—consisting of Lockheed Martin, ExxonMobil, and Verizon—among its company individuals.
+The Agile Alliance, a nonprofit promoting using Agile, counts all varieties of corporate giants—including Lockheed Martin, ExxonMobil, and Verizon—among its company individuals.

-Around the turn of the century, some rogues inside the software program enterprise started out truly pushing lower back.
-They wanted to create techniques that could provide them greater flexibility and actually permit them to ship software program on time.
-Some of these methods, like Scrum and Extreme Programming (XP), were known as “light” or “lightweight” methods.
-But no one subset had actually stuck on.
-So, in 2001, the light-weight men determined to join forces.
+Around the turn of the century, some rogues inside the software program enterprise started truly pushing lower back.
+They wanted to create techniques that could provide them greater flexibility and permit them to ship software programs on time.
+Some of these methods, like Scrum and Extreme Programming (XP), were known as “light” or “lightweight” forms.
+But no one subset had stuck on.
+So, in 2001, the lightweight men were determined to join forces.